mhbeals/scissorsandpaste/Individual MD Entries/1802-07-01_Caledonian Mercury_102.md

                     at 36 rix dollars per ton (nearly 6l. sterling.)
 "Governor King had formed a small settlement at Hunter's River, for the purpose of working the coal, which is of the same nature with that of Newcastle.
 "Mr Grant entered this river in the Lady Nelson, in order to obtain the survey of it.
-He pentrated in his boats nearly seventy miles up the same, accompanied by Lieutenant Colonel Paterson, without being able at that time, to discover its source.
-A wood resembling sustic[?[ had also been found.
+He penetrated in his boats nearly seventy miles up the same, accompanied by Lieutenant Colonel Paterson, without being able at that time, to discover its source.
+A wood resembling sustic had also been found.
 "Mr Grant in his passage from England to Port Jackson, in the Lady Nelson, a vessel of only 60 tons burthen, with three sliding keels, and built on Captain Schank's construction, was the first that passed through the straits which separate Van Diemens Land from New Holland,